MarkCapka/EWU-CSCD371-2022-Winter/README.md

 ## Extra Credit
 Do the following:

 1. Make the buttons in the menu do something creative ❌✔
+//ideas: button changes color, flips button, button gets shrinks, randomize position of buttons?

 2. Rather than just making the menu appear, have it fade in and slide down. ❌✔
 3. Have the page jump to 100% width on a smaller screen and 50% on a larger screen with 70% on a regular screen.